 MCHEF® BURST OF FLAVORS

-Is Home Chef cheaper than grocery store?
-Do you know that cooking with Home Chef was, on average, 65% cheaper than shopping for the same ingredients at the supermarket, including shipping?
+Is Home Chef cheaper than buying at the grocery store?
+Do you know that cooking with Home Chef was, on average, 65% is less expensive than shopping for the same ingredients at the supermarket, including shipping?

-Breakfast: Coffee to start in the morning with a dash of heavy cream and stevia if you want to!
+Breakfast: Coffee to start in the morning with a dash of heavy cream and stevia, if you desire!

 Snacks with a cup of Green Tea or